jeremiah-shaulov/polysql/README.md

 # polysql

 This library assists developers to generate SQL queries for MySQL, PostgreSQL, SQLite and Microsoft SQL Server.
-It's designed for those who interested in utilizing the true power of relational databases (not a "non-SQL" SQL).
+It's designed for those who's interested in utilizing the true power of relational databases (not a "no-SQL" SQL).
 It tries to make queries safe, and migration to different database engine easier.

 This library can:

 - Quote SQL literals (string, blob, date, ...)
-- Form certain parts in an SQL query, like names-values in INSERT, in UPDATE, to generate "WHERE" expressions, etc.
+- Form certain parts in an SQL query, like names-values in INSERT, to generate "WHERE" expressions, etc.
 - Generate SELECT, INSERT, UPDATE and DELETE queries from parts

 ## Quote SQL literals